machinekoder/pickit-docs/docs/faq/general/how-to-edit-existing-teach-model.rst

 Re-teaching the model cloud
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you wish to change the model cloud from scratch, you can re-teach it, by clicking on the
+If you wish to change the model cloud from scratch, click on the :guilabel:`Re-teach` button of the
-:guilabel:`Re-teach` of the concerned model.
-This replaces the model cloud by the content of
+concerned model.
+This replaces the model cloud by the content of your current
-your current :ref:`region-of-interest`.
+:ref:`region-of-interest`.

 A common example is when you realize that the model cloud quality could be improved.
 For
 instance, a model taught with the camera at a far distance might be missing important